- Who can claim a YouTube Official Artist Channel?

 CD Baby artists must have:

-- At least three active releases (these can be albums and/or singles) distributed by CD Baby to YouTube Music.
+- At least one active release (these can be albums and/or singles) distributed by CD Baby to YouTube Music.

 - No policy violations on your channel.